mjayhumilde/yii2-test-site-fullstack/README.md

 2. **Composer Dependencies:** Run `composer install` if you encounter missing class errors
 3. **Permissions:** Ensure proper file permissions for web directories
 4. **Search Not Working:** Verify you're using MySQL/MariaDB compatible syntax (not PostgreSQL)
+5. **Email Verification Issues:** Make sure the `frontend/runtime/email/` directory has proper write permissions
+6. **Admin Access Problems:** Double-check that the verification token matches exactly between the email file and database
+7. **Security Concern:** Remember that all verified users currently have admin access because im only 1 month as an intern and have a very short amount of time studying there techstack

 ### For Additional Help:
 - Check Yii2 documentation: https://www.yiiframework.com/doc/guide/2.0/en